Spinal Injuries Association launches nomination period for annual Rebuilding Lives Awards

 The search is now on for those inspiring people and teams who have gone above and beyond to help spinal cord injured people lead fulfilled lives.

 Spinal Injuries Association’s annual Rebuilding Lives Awards are now open for nominations and recognise the outstanding achievements of individuals and groups in the spinal cord injured community, who inspire others through their work, hobbies or during their rehabilitation.
-The awards will be presented at the charity’s sixth annual gala lunch on Thursday 7 June 2018 at the Williams Conference Centre.
+The awards will be presented at the charity’s sixth annual gala lunch in June 2018 (date to be confirmed) at the Williams Conference Centre.

 Sue Browning, Chief Executive of Spinal Injuries Association, said.